Can Painful Periods Affect Your Ability to Get Pregnant?

 Ovarian cysts, as the name suggests, are fluid-filled sacs that are present in the ovaries.
 Like fibroids, ovarian cysts are noncancerous too.
-They usually get better on their own; however, if they are big in size and present in places like fallopian tubes or the ovaries, they might cause a hindrance in the process of conception.
+They usually get better on their own; however, if they are big in size, they might cause a hindrance in the process of conception.

 Does Treatment of Painful Periods Cause Infertility?